California Democrats pay $800,000 in sex-misconduct cases

 The lawsuits alleged a culture of sexual misconduct that was "well-known and apparently tolerated" by top party officials.

-In a statement, the state party said it "it is at its best when it lives up to our values.
-One of those values is treating people fairly."
+In a statement, the state party said it is at its best when it lives up to its values, and "one of those values is treating people fairly."

 Two other cases against Bauman and the party are pending.